Diaphragmatic HerniaHernia Diafragmática

 What is a diaphragmatic hernia?

-There are two types of diaphragmatic hernia:
+The two most common types of diaphragmatic hernia are:

 What causes a diaphragmatic hernia?